jupyter-server/jupyter_server/docs/source/users/launching.rst

+.. _user-launching-a-bare-jupyter-server:

 Launching a bare Jupyter Server
 ===============================

 Most of the time, you won't need to start the Jupyter Server directly.
-Jupyter Applications (i.e. Jupyter Notebook, Jupyterlab, Voila, etc.) come with their own entrypoints and start a server automatically.
+Jupyter Web Applications (like Jupyter Notebook, Jupyterlab, Voila, etc.) come with their own entry points that start a server automatically.

-Sometimes, however, it can be useful to start Jupyter Server directly when you have multiple Jupyter applications installed and enabled at the same time.
-Jupyter Server will allow you to run those extensions side-by-side on top of the same server.
-To do this, simple run the following:
+Sometimes, though, it can be useful to start Jupyter Server directly when you want to run multiple Jupyter Web applications at the same time.
+For more details, see the  :ref:`Managing multiple extensions`_ page.
+If these extensions are enabled, you can simple run the following:

 .. code-block:: bash